Quasiperiodic circuit quantum electrodynamics: Abstract

 \section{Abstract}

-Superconducting circuits are an extremely versatile platform to realize quantum information hardware, and, as was recently realized, to emulate topological materials, such as three-dimensional Weyl semimetals or two-dimensional Chern insulators.
-We here show how a simple arrangement of capacitors and conventional superconductor-insulator-superconductor (SIS) junctions can realize a nonlinear capacitive element with a surprising property: it can be quasiperiodic with respect to the quantized Cooper-pair charge.
-Integrating this element into a larger circuit opens the door towards the engineering of an even broader class of systems.
-First, we use it to simulate a protected Dirac material defined in the transport degrees of freedom.
-The presence of the Dirac points leads to a suppression of the classical part of the finite-frequency current noise.
-Second, we exploit the quasiperiodicity to implement the Aubry-André model, and thereby emulate Anderson localization in charge space.
-Importantly, the realization by means of transport degrees of freedom allows for a straightforward generalization to arbitrary dimensions.
-Moreover, our setup implements a truly non-interacting version of the model, in which the macroscopic quantum mechanics of the circuit already incorporates microscopic interaction effects.
-We propose that measurements of the quantum fluctuations of the charge can be used to directly probe the localization effect.
-Finally, we present an outlook in which the nonlinear capacitance is employed in a quantum circuit emulating a magic-angle effect akin to twisted bilayer graphene.
+Superconducting circuits are an extremely versatile platform to realize quantum information hardware and to emulate topological materials.
+We here show how a simple arrangement of capacitors and conventional superconductor-insulator-superconductor junctions can realize an even broader class of systems, in the form of a nonlinear capacitive element which is quasiperiodic with respect to the quantized Cooper-pair charge.
+Our setup allows to create protected Dirac points defined in the transport degrees of freedom, whose presence leads to a suppression of the classical finite-frequency current noise.
+Furthermore, the quasiperiodicity can emulate Anderson localization in charge space, measurable via vanishing charge quantum fluctuations.
+The realization by means of the macroscopic transport degrees of freedom allows for a straightforward generalization to arbitrary dimensions and implements truly non-interacting versions of the considered models.
+As an outlook, we discuss potential ideas to simulate a transport version of the magic-angle effect known from twisted bilayer graphene.